EXERSCI 103 : Human Anatomy

 |Capability 6:||Social and Environmental Responsibilities|

-- Describe anatomical movements and planes, types of bones, joints and muscles, and main features of bones, major muscle groups and peripheral nerves (Capability 1)
+- Demonstrate an understanding of anatomical movements and planes, types of bones, joints and muscles, and main features of bones, major muscle groups and peripheral nerves (Capability 1)

-- Describe and explain the origins and insertions of the muscles of the limbs and trunk and the group actions of muscles on movement of the human body (Capability 1)
+- Identify and explain the origins and insertions of the muscles of the limbs and trunk and the group actions of muscles on movement of the human body (Capability 1 and 2)

-- Communicate effectively using correct anatomical terminology (Capability 4)
+- Effectively communicate anatomical language by using correct terminology (Capability 4)

 |Final Exam||50%||Individual Examination|